pub struct Stage { /* private fields */ }Expand description

 pub fn new_nested_transform(&self) -> NestedTransform

-Create a new NestedTransform
+Create a new NestedTransform.

 Trait Implementations§